Kon Kan: Vida!... (1993)

 For the next album, Vida!...
 (Hypnotic Records), Harris resumed songwriting duties with Bob Mitchell and Kon Kan expanded to a 4-piece band.
 Along with original songs such as the album's lead single "Sinful Wishes", there was a remake of "Move to Move" and a cover of David Bowie's "Moonage Daydream".
-The second single released from the album was "S.O.L." (short for "shit outta luck"), a collaboration with Crash Morgan.
+The second single released from the album was "S.O.L." (short for "shit outta luck").